The 4 Types of Technical Debt

 In order to change code, a developer needs to be able to find the code that needs to be changed.
 Documentation doesn’t need to be exhaustive; it could be imbedded in the code or in a Wiki.
 Some sort of technical documentation is needed to make the code understandable.

-A lot of the code currently being written will be around for 5, 10, or 20 years and it will be continuously maintained and changed throughout that time.
+Consider that a lot of the code will be around for 5, 10, or 20 years and it will be continuously maintained and changed throughout that time.
+Writing Clean Code is your code’s first step in a lifelong journey.
 The sheer size of the code, as it grows, will make its maintenance harder and harder as time goes by.
 Making the code readable means it’s easier to modify or change.
 Here are some suggestions to improve readability:

 - Another Set of Eyes